geyungjen/jentekllc/bigdata/datascience.md

 Scala IDE \(Eclipse with Scala plugin\)

 I will demonstrate the setup of the Apache Spark complete development environment with Python and Scala live in the class or on the videos.

-From this point forward, you shall have a working Apache Spark, complete with Python and Scala development IDE

-Jupyter notebook with Python 3 and Scala kernel, and Standalone Eclipse Scala IDE
+From this point forward, you shall have a working Apache Spark, complete with Python and Scala development IDE, Jupyter notebook with Python 3 and Scala kernel, and Standalone Eclipse Scala IDE

 You are now ready for software application development with Python and Scala with Apache Spark